 Data encryption transforms data to an unreadable, scrambled format with the help of a cryptographic algorithm and a secret key.
 If encrypted data is intercepted, it cannot be unlocked and read by the eavesdropper.
 Only intended recipients who know the secret key can reverse encrypted information back to a readable format.

-To create encrypted backups, you must enable the Enable backup file encryption option and specify a password that will be used for data encryption.
+To create encrypted backups, you must enable the encryption option and specify a password that will be used for data encryption.
 To learn more, see Storage Settings.

-You cannot enable encryption options in the properties of the Veeam Agent backup job if you have chosen to create Veeam Agent backups on a Veeam backup repository.
+You cannot enable encryption options in the properties of the Veeam Agent backup job if you have chosen to create Veeam Agent backups in a Veeam backup repository.
 For such jobs, encryption options are managed by a backup administrator working with Veeam Backup & Replication.
-To learn more about data encryption capabilities available in Veeam Backup & Replication, see the Data Encryption section in the Veeam Backup & Replication User Guide at https://www.veeam.com/documentation-guides-datasheets.html.
+To learn more about data encryption capabilities available in Veeam Backup & Replication, see the Data Encryption section in the Veeam Backup & Replication User Guide.

 In This Section